Professor Emeritus of Psychology; Founding Co-director of the Learning Sciences Research Institute

-Pellegrino’s current research is focused on assessment of student learning in multiple areas of mathematics and science that span kindergarten through college.
+Pellegrino’s recent research is focused on assessment of student learning in multiple areas of mathematics and science that span kindergarten through college.

 Throughout his career, he has lead large-scale research and development projects for the National Science Foundation, the Institute of Education Sciences and the Office of Naval Research.
 He was the principal investigator for a NSF grant to the College Board to redesign and improve the Advanced Placement science courses and assessments.

 April 20, 2016